Shop The Story

 And when you’re figuring out how to potty train a boy or girl, she says, you must plan ahead: “Have your shopping done and meals prepared ahead of time.
 Do the laundry and clean the house prior to starting.
 Be ready to play games, color, watch cartoons and just enjoy some bonding time with your child.”

 It’s not a bad idea to arrange playdates out of the home for older kids, too.
 Make this three day potty training mission about your soon-to-be potty pro.

 What You’ll Need for 3-Day Potty Training

-Pick up a few T-shirts that will cover your kid's private area.
+Pick up a few T-shirts that will cover your kid’s private area.
 Why?
-Your child will be going commando for three days—at least mine did (and he loved it).
-The theory is that if he knows the diaper isn't there to catch the pee or poop, it should click that he needs to get his bare butt to a potty.
-But if that makes you uncomfortable, Jensen says using undies with no pants is OK for potty training boys and girls, too.
+Your child will be going commando for three days.
+The theory is that if he or she knows the diaper isn’t there to catch the pee or poop, it should click that he needs to get his bare butt to a potty.

 “We do not put pants on the child during the training process because we want to be able to see when they have an accident,” she says.

 “Accidents will happen; that is part of training.
 Children learn from having those accidents,” says Jensen of potty training girls and boys.
 “The 3-Day Potty Training Method is against punishments during training.
 You will clean up the accident and simply encourage them to make it to the toilet next time.
 Praise goes a long way.”

 Encourage your kid to drink more than usual.
 This will obviously cause your kid to have to pee, and that’s what you want when potty training—that feeling, that urge.

 Gentle Reminders Work

 If your kid doesn’t go after sucking down a juice box, remind him to go.
 And when she says, “no”—and she will!—tell him to just try.
 Remember this is potty training, not game day.
 You’re the coach.